nagylzs/pigflux/README.md

 * **measurement** - destination measurement name for the test
 * **tags** - an object (key-value pairs) that will be used for tagging the measurement.
 Please note that InfluxDb supports string tag values only.
+The name of the database will be added as an extra tag called `database`.
 * **sql** - an SQL SELECT command that will be used to fetch measurement data from the PostgreSQL database
 * **fields** - a list of field names, they will be used to access measurement values from the fetched data.
 * **order** - a number that will be used to determine the order of execution.
 When not given, it defaults to 100.